tetherless-world/twks/java/README.md

 ### Development

-The TWKS Java library is in the module `twks-core`.
-The public-facing API is in the class [`Twks`](core/src/main/java/edu/rpi/tw/twks/core/Twks.java).
+The TWKS public-facing library API is in the class [`Twks`](api/src/main/java/edu/rpi/tw/twks/api/Twks.java).

-You instantiate a `Twks` using `TwksFactory`.
-The factory takes a `TwksConfiguration`, which specifies the backing store and other options.
-The default configuration (`new TwksConfiguration`) is an in-memory [TDB2](https://jena.apache.org/documentation/tdb2/) store.
-You can currently (20191007) configure TDB2 persistence to disk with `TwksConfiguration`.
-Other implementations of the `Twks` interface will follow.

-See the `Twks` class Javadoc and `TwksTest.java` for examples of Java API use.
+See [`TwksTest.java`](test/src/main/java/edu/rpi/tw/twks/test/TwksTest.java) for examples of Java library API use.

+Like Jena `Model` and `Dataset`, `Twks` has multiple implementations.
+For example, [`Tdb2Twks`](tdb/src/main/java/edu/rpi/tw/twks/tdb/Tdb2Twks.java).
+You can instantiate an implementation directly, or indirectly through [`TwksFactory`](factory/src/main/java/edu/rpi/tw/twks/factory/TwksFactory.java)), which is what the server and command line interfaces do.

 ## Command line use